National Geographic Logo

 National Geographic Logo 2016-present

-Since National Geographic is a digital and satellite channel and a society of the same name, a publishing house, a magazine, and a series of travel guides, the administration decided to unify the logo.
-With an updated version, it now fits everything at the same time.
-To do this, the developers removed the word “Channel.”
+Since National Geographic is a digital and satellite channel, society, publisher, magazine, and series of guidebooks, the administration decided to unify the logo.
+In the updated version, it now suits everything simultaneously.
+For this, developers removed the word “Channel.”

 Font and Colors